Is a 2% Real Estate Commission a Good Way to Save Money?

 You undersell your home

-According to HomeLight’s home sales database, the top 5% of agents sell homes for 4.8% more than the average real estate agent.
+According to HomeLight’s home sales database, the top 5% of agents sell homes for up to 10% more than the average real estate agent.
 A top performer is going to be in tune with what local buyers seek and how to make your home irresistible to them.
 They’ll also bring hyper-local expertise to more effectively market nearby walking trails, coffee shops, or neighborhood amenities.
 When buyers ask about crime and school districts, a top agent will point them to the right resources to get the information they need.

 But a 2% commission agent is still cheaper, right?
-Well, let’s say hypothetically you do partner with a top agent versus an average one.
+Well, let’s say hypothetically, you do decide to partner with a top agent versus an average one.
 The top agent helps you maximize the value of your home with spot-on pricing, strategic prep, and a strong marketing strategy that helps you generate tons of interest.
 Suddenly, the house you would have sold for $300,000 goes for $330,000 — the 10% bump credited to the special expertise of the agent.

 In this scenario, the agent’s added value (the additional $30,000) would exceed the cost of the standard 6% commission, amounting to $19,800 on a $330,000 sale.
 While it’s not guaranteed an agent will add a certain amount of value to your list price, our data shows that top agents consistently earn their seller clients more than their peers, helping to offset and even exceed their commission fees.